AbduAlmenan/adtrace_sdk_android/README.md

 In the same way that [session callback parameters](#cp-sp-callback) are sent in every event or session of the AdTrace SDK, there are also session partner parameters.

-These are transmitted to network partners for all of the integrations activated in your AdTrace [dashboard].
+These are transmitted to network partners for all of the integrations activated in your AdTrace [panel].

 The session partner parameters interface is similar to the event partner parameters interface.
 Instead of adding the key and its value to an event, add it by calling `AdTrace.addSessionPartnerParameter(String key, String value)`: